aiira-co/spatial/README.md

 # Configuration
 ### Public Directory
 After installing Spatial, you should configure your web server's document / web root to be the public directory.
 The index.php in this directory serves as the front controller for all HTTP requests entering your API.
+In there, you will find the swoole http server configured after booting the app

 ### Configuration Files
 All of the configuration files for the Spatial framework are stored in the config directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.